Dynalon/JsonConfig/README.md

 		foreach (var fruit in Config.User.Fruits)
 			Console.WriteLine (fruit);

-		// access the Scope, which is a merge of Default
+		// access the Global scope, which is a merge of Default
 		// and User configuration
-		// will result in apple, banana, pear, melon, peach foreach (var fruit in Config.Scope.Fruits)
+		// will result in apple, banana, pear, melon, peach foreach (var fruit in Config.Global.Fruits)
 			Console.WriteLine (fruit);

 	}